robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 * **Decrease the model size ​(such as number of neurons/layers)**: Use with caution.
 This technique could decrease variance, while possibly increasing bias.
 However, Andrew doesn't recommend this technique for addressing variance.
 Adding regularization usually gives better classification performance.
 The advantage of reducing the model size is reducing your computational cost and thus speeding up how quickly you can train models.
 If speeding up model training is useful, then by all means consider decreasing the model size.
 But if your goal is to reduce variance, and you are not concerned about the computational cost, consider adding regularization instead.

+Here are two additional tactics, repeated from the previous chapter on addressing bias:

+* **Modify input features based on insights from error analysis​**: Say your error analysis inspires you to create additional features that help the algorithm to eliminate a particular category of errors.
+These new features could help with both bias and variance.
+In theory, adding more features could increase the variance; but if you find this to be the case, then use regularization, which will usually eliminate the increase in variance.

+Wisdom from Andrew:

+> Andrew prefers that the practitioners to add meaningful features (e.g. via error analysis) and err on the side of adding more useful features + regularization rather than trying to prematurely reduce model capacity.
+Pictorially, having a model that is more flexible that can be modified/simplified is preferred to a model that is too rigid and simple.

 ### Yet Another Tool to Diagnoise Bias v.s.
 Variance: Learning Curve

-We’ve seen some ways to estimate how much error can be attributed to avoidable bias vs.variance.
+We’ve seen some ways to estimate how much error can be attributed to `unavoidable bias + avoidable bias + variance`.
 We did so by estimating the optimal error rate and computing the algorithm’s training set and dev set errors.
 Let’s discuss a technique that is even more informative: plotting a learning curve.

-Previously, we were measuring training and dev set error only at the rightmost point of this plot, which corresponds to using all the available training data.
-Plotting the full learning curve gives us a more comprehensive picture of the algorithms’ performance on different training set sizes.
+Previously, we were measuring training and dev set error only at the rightmost point of the lerning curve plot, which corresponds to using all the available training data.
+Plotting the whole learning curve gives us a more comprehensive picture of the algorithms’ performance on different training set sizes.
+In particular, examining both the dev error curve and the training error curve on the same plot allows us to more confidently extrapolate the dev error curve (the one that we are going after relative to the desired error).

 ![Learning Curve Scenarios](pictures/learning_curve_scenarios.png)